-Brigham Young University Salt Lake Center is a remarkable place to live, work, and study.
+The London Center is a remarkable place to live, work, and study.
 Historically, the campus has experienced lower crime rates than many other educational institutions of similar size.
-However, BYU Salt Lake is not immune to the criminal acts of others.
-BYU Salt Lake's crime prevention programs and measures, though effective, are not substitutes for one's responsibility to practice good safety habits.
-Preventing and reducing crime also requires a campus community effort.
-The following are programs, events, and resources for training and information about crime prevention on campus and online.
+However, the Centre is not immune to criminal activity.
+BYU's crime prevention programs and measures, though effective, are not substitutes for each person's responsibility to practice good safety habits.
+Preventing and reducing crime requires a community effort.